 In order to unify your landscape and make it feel connected, you’ll need to consider how you will travel from one garden area to another.
 The easiest way to do this is to incorporate pathways into your design.
 These pathways will link the different garden rooms together, creating a clear and distinct route that a person can follow.

 The great thing is that pathways can serve as transition areas from one space to the next.
 Pathways can incorporate other elements from your wishlist, like a water feature, wildlife garden or a seating area for reading & reflection.
 Even though you’ll just be “passing through” these pathways, it doesn’t mean that they can’t function as additional rooms in your garden.

 Hub and Spoke vs. Circuit Pathway Designs

 The best pathway design will connect all of your spaces to each other.
 The two simplest pathway design tactics are what I call the hub and spoke pathway design and the circuit pathway design.

 In a hub and spoke pathway design, think about your landscape with the hub as the center, and pathways that connect the hub to the different rooms.
 This can be like a bicycle with spokes jutting out from different directions.

 In a circuit pathway, one single path will travel around the landscape connecting one room to the next and the next until it ends back at the beginning.
 If you like this type of pathway, start by choosing an exit point from the main hub room.
 Then, draw in pathways between each room that eventually circle around to connect each room in your backyard until it comes all the way back to the hub.

 There are many other options for pathways so don’t be afraid to explore other options as they come to you.
 These are just two to start with to make the process either.
-The pathway design you choose will really depend on your personal style and how you want people to interact with your landscape.
+The pathway design you choose will really depend on:

 Draw a Master Plan